Softjax operators¤

 Arguments:

-x: Input Array of any shape.softness: Softness of the function, should be larger than zero.
-Defaults to 1.mode: If "hard", appliesjnp.round.
-Otherwise uses a sigmoid-based relaxation based on the algorithm described in https://arxiv.org/pdf/2504.19026v1.
-This function thereby inherits the different sigmoid modes "entropic", "euclidean", "pseudohuber", "cubic", or "quintic".
-Defaults to "entropic".neighbor_radius: Number of neighbors on each side of the floor value to consider for the soft rounding.
-Defaults to 5.
+x: Input Array of any shape.softness: Softness of the function, should be larger than zero.mode: If "hard", appliesjnp.round.
+Otherwise uses a sigmoidal-based relaxation based on the algorithm described in Smooth Approximations of the Rounding Function.
+This function thereby inherits the differentsoftjax.sigmoidalmodes "smooth", "c0", "c1", or "c2".neighbor_radius: Number of neighbors on each side of the floor value to consider for the soft rounding.

 Returns: